AllureOfTheStars/Allure/README.md

 ---------------------------------

 The game UI can be configured via a config file.
-The default settings, the same that are built into the binary, are on github at [GameDefinition/config.ui.default](https://github.com/AllureOfTheStars/Allure/blob/master/GameDefinition/config.ui.default).
+The default config settings, the same that are built into the binary, are on github at [GameDefinition/config.ui.default](https://github.com/AllureOfTheStars/Allure/blob/master/GameDefinition/config.ui.default).
-When the game is run for the first time, or whenever the settings file is deleted, the file is written to the default user data location, which is `~/.Allure/` on Linux, `C:\Users\<username>\AppData\Roaming\Allure\`
+When the game is run for the first time, or whenever the config file is deleted, the file is written to the default user data location, which is `~/.Allure/` on Linux, `C:\Users\<username>\AppData\Roaming\Allure\`